-Connect the Kenwood CMOS-740HD backup cam to a compatible receiver featuring an HD monitor, and you'll enjoy an HD view when you shift into reverse.
+Connect the Kenwood CMOS-740HD backup cam to a compatible receiver featuring an HD monitor (See Details), and you'll enjoy an HD view when you shift into reverse.
 You'll see HDR-enhanced detail and smooth transitions whether it's day or night, so you'll be confident when you pull out of a space in a busy lot or back into a tight spot on a city street.

 Compatible stereos include Kenwood's DNX997XR, DDX9907XR, DMX957XR, DNR1007XR, DMX1037S, and DMX1057XR receivers (all sold separately).